-Ofi Invest Act4 Positive Economy (the "Sub-Fund") has a sustainable investment objective.
+The Master Fund has a sustainable investment objective.

-The Sub-Fund invests in virtuous growth by selecting companies that are responsible in their ability to integrate ESG issues and committed to contributing to the positive economy, through in particular their contribution to the SDGs.
-The Sub-Fund's sustainable investment approach involves selecting companies' business models with systematic reference to the Positive Economy classification (developed by OFI Invest Asset Management).
-The Sub-Fund follows a "best-in-class" approach, eliminating the 20% of issuers lagging furthest behind in ESG management.
+The Master Fund invests virtuous growth by selecting companies that are responsible in their ability to integrate ESG issues and committed to contributing to the positive economy, through in particular their contribution to the SDGs.
+The Master Fund's sustainable investment approach involves selecting companies' business models with systematic reference to the Positive Economy classification (developed by OFI Invest Asset Management).
+The Master Fund follows a "best-in-class" approach, eliminating the 20% of issuers lagging furthest behind in ESG management.

 The promotion of social and environmental characteristics depends on the product's strategy and its own investment processes.
-They are systematically promoted by obtaining a minimum ESG score within a universe and by managing negative impacts by monitoring controversies and adopting sectoral or normative exclusion policies, for example.
+They are systematically promoted by obtaining a minimum ESG score within a universe, and by managing negative impacts by monitoring controversies and adopting sectoral or normative exclusion policies, for example.